Bernard Lagat: Representing Kenya (2000–2004)

-Representing United States (2005–present)
+Representing the United States (2005–present)

 Beginning of American career

 In March 2005, Lagat announced that he had become a naturalized citizen of the United States on May 7, 2004.
 Lagat did compete for his homeland Kenya in the 2004 Summer Olympics, winning silver in the 1500 m.
 Even though Kenya did not allow dual citizenship at the time, he was allowed to keep his medal.
-Lagat became a competitor for the United States but was temporarily banned from international championship events, missing the IAAF World Championships in Helsinki.
+Lagat became a competitor for the United States but was temporarily ineligible to compete in international championship events, missing the IAAF World Championships in Helsinki.

 The U.S. does allow dual citizenship and consequently races run by Lagat after May 7, 2004, could have been ratified as American records, since USATF rules only state that an athlete has to be a U.S. citizen competing in a sanctioned competition to be eligible to set a national record.
-However, at the 2005 USATF annual meeting, his 3:27.40 win in the 1500 meters, on August 6, 2004, in Zurich, was not ratified as an American record.
+His 3:27.40 win in the 1500 meters, on August 6, 2004, in Zürich, was ratified as an American record in 2018, but not an area record by the NACAC.

 Nevertheless, Lagat owns three American records from races he had run in 2005 that were ratified by USATF.
 His first American records came indoors, with a 3:49.89 mile at Fayetteville, Arkansas, on February 11, 2005, during which his 1500 meters split time of 3:33.34 also established another new U.S. record, en route to a win in the event.
 The performance replaced records by Steve Scott, who set the previous American indoor mile record of 3:51.8 in 1981, and the previous American 1500 meter indoor record held by Jeff Atkinson, who ran 3:38.12 in 1989.
 Lagat's winning time of 3:29.40 at Rieti, Italy, on August 28, 2005, in the outdoor 1500 meters was ratified as his third new American record, improving upon the old record of 3:29.77, set by Sydney Maree in 1985.